Okur–Chung neurodevelopmental syndrome

 Okur-Chung Neurodevelopmental Syndrome (OCNDS) is an ultra-rare neurodevelopmental syndrome first discovered in 2016.
-The estimated prevalence is 1 in every 100,000 live births.
+It is believed to occur in around 1 in 100,000 live births.
 OCNDS is caused by pathogenic variants in the CSNK2A1 gene.

-History

-Dr. Volkan Okur and Dr. Wendy Chung discovered OCNDS in 2016.

 Symptoms

 Individuals with Okur–Chung neurodevelopmental syndrome (OCNDS) commonly show global developmental delay, intellectual disability, hypotonia, and speech and language impairment.
 Some individuals are non-verbal.
 Developmental milestones are often delayed.
 Independent walking is typically achieved later than average.
-Most children walk by 18 months in the general population, while the mean reported age in OCNDS is about 30.6 months..
+Most children walk by 18 months in the general population, while the mean reported age in OCNDS is about 30.6 months.
 First spoken words also tend to occur later.
 Around 60% of affected individuals do not speak their first words until after 18 months.
 Typical first word use is around 12 months in most children, with up to 16 months considered within the normal range.

 Neurological features are frequent.
 Global developmental delay and intellectual disability are commonly reported neurological symptoms.
 Approximately a third of patients present with a smaller head circumference (microcephaly).
-Seizures occur in roughly one-third of patients and may present as complex partial, grand mal, infantile spasms, petit mal, atonic drop attack, and simple partial seizures, with an average onset near 2 years of age.
+Seizures occur in roughly one-third of patients and may present as generalized tonic–clonic seizures, infantile spasms, absence seizures, atonic seizures, and focal seizures, with an average onset near 2 years of age.
 Behavioral and neurodevelopmental conditions such as autism spectrum disorder, attention-deficit/hyperactivity disorder (ADHD), and behavioral dysregulation (e.g., aggression, tantrums) related to communication challenges have been reported.

 Musculoskeletal and growth-related findings include hypotonia as a common presentation.
 Scoliosis and kyphosis can occur.
 Nearly half of affected individuals have short stature.
 Some exhibit a partial growth hormone deficiency.